saneGuy/tournament_results/README.md

 *  **tournamet.py**  contains all the functions to connect to the database, delete matches, delete players, count players, register player, current player standings, report match between two players, swisPairings to return a list of pairs of players for scheduling matches.
+Here we will make sure there is no rematch between two players.
 *  **tournament_test.py** contains functions to test each function defined in the tournament module.
 *  **tournament.sql** is the database setup file that creates the required tournament